-Businesses & Schools Warrantless Arrest Inside Business Generally, you may enter "public areas" of a business to make an arrest.
+Businesses & Schools

+Warrantless Arrest Inside Business

+Generally, you may enter "public areas" of a business to make an arrest.
 However, you don't have an automatic right, even when you possess an arrest warrant, to enter business offices and other private areas where there is a reasonable and legitimate expectation of privacy.
 These areas are typically private offices where the public doesn't have access and the arrest warrant would have to be issued for those private offices.

+Legal Standard

-Legal Standard A warrantless arrest inside a business is lawful when: You make the arre st in a public : area of the business ; or -- ------------------- ------------------------- ---------------------- ------ - If the suspect is in a private area where he has a reasonable expectation of privacy, consent to enter is given by someone with apparent authority and the suspect does not object before entry; or - You have a search/arrest warrant for that location.
-Oklahoma Case Examples These cases represent binding authority from Oklahoma, the 10th Circuit, or U.S. Supreme Court.
+A warrantless arrest inside a business is lawful when:

+- You make the arrest in a public area of the business; or - If the suspect is in a private area where he has a reasonable expectation of privacy, consent to enter is given by someone with apparent authority and the suspect does not object before entry; or - You have a search/arrest warrant for that location.
+California Case Examples These cases represent binding authority from California, the 9th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+Entry Into Public Areas Does Not Require a Warrant: Warrant not necessary to enter reception area through unlocked door during business hours, as there was "no reasonable expectation of privacy there."
 Police May Not Enter Third-Party Homes With Arrest Warrants: In Steagald v.
 United States, the Supreme Court addressed the issue of whether law enforcement officers can legally search for the subject of an arrest warrant in the home of a third party without first obtaining a search warrant.
 The Court held that, absent exigent circumstances or consent, a search warrant must be obtained to search a third party's home for the subject of an arrest warrant.
-"While the warrant in this case may have protected [the subject of the arrest warrant] from an unreasonable seizure, it did absolutely nothing to protect [the third party's] privacy interest in being free from an unreasonable invasion and search of his home."1 &lt;sup>1 See Steagald v.
-United States, 451 U.S. 204 (1981) Non-binding Case Examples These cases represent persuasive authority from other courts outside of Oklahoma and the 10th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Oklahoma find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+"While the warrant in this case may have protected [the subject of the arrest warrant] from an unreasonable seizure, it did absolutely &lt;sup>1 United States v.
+Little, 753 F.2d 1420 (9th Cir.1984) nothing to protect [the third party's] privacy interest in being free from an unreasonable invasion and search of his home."
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of California and the 9th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in California find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
 Entry Into Closed Portion of Business Unlawful: